prashantkalkar/cdc-pact-expert-talk/README.md

 ### Scenario 8 - Deploy Consumer to DEV - can-i-deploy pass.

 ### Scenario 9 - Deploy consumer to PROD - can-i-deploy fail.
+- Fix by deploying the provider to Prod and then promote consumer to PROD.

 # Webhook creation